rudderlabs/rudderstack-docs/destinations/webhooks.md

 ## Getting Started

 In order to collect your events at the webhook endpoint, you will first need to add it as a destination to the source from which you are sending event data.
-Once the destination is enabled, events from [RudderStack](https://github.com/rudderlabs/rudder-server) will start to flow to the webhook endpoint.
+Once the destination is enabled, events from [**RudderStack**](https://github.com/rudderlabs/rudder-server) will start to flow to the webhook endpoint.

-Before configuring your source and destination on the [RudderStack ](https://app.rudderstack.com/)[dashboard](https://app.rudderstack.com/), please check whether the platform you are working on is supported by referring to the table below:
+Before configuring your source and destination on the [**RudderStack dashboard**](https://app.rudderstack.com/), verify if the platform you are working on is supported by the webhook destination by referring to the table below:

 | **Connection Mode** | **Web** | **Mobile** | **Server** |
 | :--- | :--- | :--- | :--- |